ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/README.md

 ### 13. HintOn, Yachay Tech University
 * Julio Rogers Cajas Guncay
 * Esteban Sebastian Moscoso Garcia

-## Evaluation process and criteria:

-- The selection of the 10 participating teams will be based on a blind evaluation of the motivation letters and statements of prior python programming experience.
-Diversity criteria will also be considered.

-- The assessment of the winning teams will be based on the average of the scores submitted by a revision panel of experts, who will blindly review the codes and be instructed to evaluate: i) solution correctness, ii) code performance, and iii) code design and user friendliness.

 ## Panel of experts: